railsfactory-abhiram/slate/source/index.html.md

     }

 ```
-This endpoint retrieves a specific ticket created by the provider.
+This endpoint retrieves a specific message with it's attachment(s) and comments created by the provider and subscriber.

 ### Resource URL